rest-feeds/restfeed-server-java/README.md

 The library provides a plain Java implementation of the server side polling endpoint.
 Plus an optional Spring Boot Auto Configuration to simplify the implementation as a Spring application.

-## Requirements

-Feed items are stored in a _repository_ in chronological order of addition.
-An SQL database is a good choice, as it provides auto incrementation of primary keys.
-A single partitioned Kafka topic may also be reasonable as repository, but it requires more custom client and offset handling.

 ## Getting Started

 Go to [start.spring.io](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.2.2.RELEASE&packaging=jar&jvmVersion=1.8&groupId=com.example&artifactId=restfeed-server-example&name=restfeed-server-example&description=Demo%20project%20for%20Spring%20Boot&packageName=com.example.restfeed-server-example&dependencies=web,jdbc,h2) and create an new application.
 Select these dependencies: